We are open for safe in-person care.

 Some people can't have their blood pressure measured at the upper arm because they have a very large arm or find blood pressure measurements painful.
 In these cases, measuring blood pressure at the wrist is acceptable.

-It's not uncommon for blood pressure readings taken at home on any type of monitor to be different from those taken at your doctor's office.
+It's common for blood pressure readings taken at home on any type of monitor to be different from those taken at your doctor's office.
 If you have a wrist blood pressure monitor, it's a good idea to take your monitor to a doctor's appointment.
 Your doctor can then check your blood pressure with both a standard upper arm monitor and a wrist monitor in the correct position in the same arm to check your wrist blood pressure monitor's accuracy.
+Also make sure to use a validated device.

 Sheldon G. Sheps, M.D.